gecio/gecio.github.io/docs/_optimist/guided_tour/step21/index.en.md

 Conclusion
 ---------

-We've learned to start a vm from a volume and can also use the ssd storage.
+We've learned to start an instance from a volume and can use SSD storage.
-In addition to that, we have learned something new in heat and can also include a volume now.
+In addition to this, we have refreshed our heat knowledge and learned how to include a volume.